JoeTonDev/bill-manager/README.md

-This bill manaager script is written in Rust.
+This bill manager script is written in Rust, showing the amount paid and owed.